spikeekips/mitum-doc/readthedocs/docs/network/node-and-group.rst

 Node and Group
 ============================================================

-In mitum network, there are several types of nodes by it's role and situations.
+In mitum network, there are several types of nodes by its role and situations.

 Home Node
 ------------------------------------------------------------